JeffersonLab/jiriaf-fireworks/docker-compose/README.md

 ./update-ssh-key.sh
 ```

-Note: Since the SSH key is mounted as a volume, it cannot be updated while the container is running.
-You must restart the services to apply changes to the SSH key.
+Note: When using the mounted SSH directory approach (Option 1), you can update
+your SSH keys without restarting the container.
+The keys are shared between
+your host system and the container.

+If you need to restart the services (Option 2), the update-ssh-key.sh script will:
+1. Stop and remove all running containers (`docker compose down`)
+2. Kill the SSH connections binary running on the host
+3. Start everything again with the new SSH key configuration

+Choose Option 1 if you want to update keys without service interruption.

 ## Configuration